 Formerly widespread in sub-Saharan Africa, painted dogs have now almost entirely disappeared from west and central Africa.
 Largest populations live in Bostwana, Tanzania and Zimbabwe.
-In Zimbabwe, the Painted Dog Research Trust, based near Victoria Falls, aims to conserve the species in an area that is home to about 350 individuals (50% of the Zimbabwean population).
+In Zimbabwe, the Painted Dog Research Trust (PDRT), based near Victoria Falls, aims to conserve the species in an area that is home to about 350 individuals (50% of the Zimbabwean population).

 The PDRT activities encompasses a holistic approach with several components:

 - Research: African wild dogs are fitted with radio collars in order to study their movements, the way they use their habitat, their density, the population genetics… The aim is to develop models allowing future land use plans to be compatible with painted dog conservation.